 For many people, the month of October is filled with excitement and anticipation around Halloween.
 While the haunted houses and monsters are fun for lots of people, for some alters in a Dissociative Identity Disorder system, Halloween can be downright terrifying.
 But what can you do to support your headmate?
-October comes around ever year so if you have an alter that is triggered by things surrounding Halloween, it’s important to learn how to stay safe.
+October comes around every year so if you have an alter that is triggered by things surrounding Halloween, it’s important to learn how to stay safe.
 We’re here to help so let’s jump right in!

 Check Your Safety Kit